TryGhost/migrate/packages/mg-curated-export/README.md

 ## Usage

-To run a Curate migration, the required command is:
+To run a Curated migration, the required command is:

 ```sh
 migrate curate <path to zip file>